-Former Cardiff City midfielder Peter Whittingham dies aged 35
+Former Cardiff City Midfielder Peter Whittingham Dies Aged 35

 "The news of Peter's sudden and untimely passing has shaken us to our very foundation.
 Our love goes out to his wife Amanda, their young son and family.
 They are at the forefront of our thoughts and, on their behalf, we ask for their privacy to be respected at this unfathomably cruel and difficult time.

-"First and foremost, Peter was a family man - and somebody who could light up a room with his sense of humour, warmth and personality.
-Then, as a professional footballer - as a Bluebird - he excelled with talent, ease, grace and humility.
+"First and foremost, Peter was a family man - and somebody who could light up a room with his sense of humor, warmth, and personality.
+Then, as a professional footballer - as a Bluebird - he excelled with talent, ease, grace, and humility.
 Nobody did it better.

 "The loss of Peter will be painfully felt by our city, supporters and indeed all who ever had the pleasure of knowing him.
 We love you Pete and your memory will eternally stay with us."